mdn/content/files/en-us/web/api/svgimageelement/decode/index.md

 The **`decode()`** method of the
-{{domxref("SVGImageElement")}} interface initiates asynchronous decoding of an image, returning a {{jsxref('Promise')}} that resolves image is decoded and it is safe to append the image to the DOM.
+{{domxref("SVGImageElement")}} interface initiates asynchronous decoding of an image, returning a {{jsxref('Promise')}} that resolves once the image is decoded and it is safe to append it to the DOM.

 ## Syntax